Newsweek Has Fired Its Top Two Editors And Two Senior Reporters

 In the wake of the above events, the company's chair and finance director both stepped down last week.

+A Newsweek staffer told BuzzFeed News the hours of delay between firing Roe and Li and an announcement of the new leadership showed a lack of planning on the part of company executives.

+"If you’re going to fire the editor in chief you would think you’d have a staff meeting and say, 'Heres what we did, here's why we did it, and here's how we want to show our commitment to you,'" they said.

-The company has not issued a statement about the firings.
-However, Saul and Katz were the Newsweek reporters who shared a byline on the magazine's story about the DA's raid of its offices.
+Saul and Katz, the two fired Newsweek reporters, shared a byline on the magazine's story about the DA's raid of its offices.
 They, along with Keefe, wrote a follow-up story about the company chair and finance director stepping down.
-Li was overseeing the coverage, and the New York Post also reported that Roe was as well.
+Li was overseeing the coverage, and the New York Post reported that Roe was as well.

 Sources told BuzzFeed News that staff in the magazine's New York office initially withheld work in the wake of the firings to wait for more information.
 "There's no official instruction or organized effort to withhold work, it's just sad, scared people waiting to hear more," said one staffer.

-The source also said that staff in New York were told they could go home for the day, though not everyone has left.
+The source also said that staff in New York were told they could go home for the day, though not everyone left.

+CNN reported that Newsweek senior writer Matthew Cooper resigned by email after the firings were made.
+"It's the installation of editors, not Li and Roe, who recklessly sought clicks at the expense of accuracy, retweets over fairness, that leaves me most despondent not only for Newsweek but for other publications that don't heed the lessons of this publication's fall," Cooper wrote.

 Craig Silverman is a media editor for BuzzFeed News and is based in Toronto.